thinkaboutcode/knowledge-base/code_java_version_cheatsheet.md

 - **JEP 395: Strongly Encapsulate JDK Internals**: Ensures internal JDK APIs are fully encapsulated, increasing security.
 - **JEP 396: Strongly Encapsulate JDK Internals**: Further improvements to encapsulation of internal JDK APIs.

+### Java Records vs. Lombok

+Java's **records**, introduced in **Java 16**, share some functionality with the **Lombok** library, especially for creating data classes.
+Lombok has been popular for reducing boilerplate in Java with annotations, but records bring an alternative with differences in design and scope.
+Here’s a comparison:

+#### Similarities Between Records and Lombok

+- **Boilerplate Reduction**: Both records and Lombok reduce repetitive code in Java by eliminating the need to manually write getters, `equals()`, `hashCode()`, and `toString()` methods.
+- **Immutability Support**: Records are inherently immutable, and Lombok can create immutable classes with annotations like `@Value`.
+- **Data-Oriented Classes**: Both are used primarily for classes that act as **data holders** rather than objects with complex behavior.

+#### Key Differences Between Records and Lombok

+#### 1. Built-In vs. External Library
+- **Records** are a core part of Java starting from **Java 16**, with no external dependencies required.
+- **Lombok** is a third-party library, which requires adding a dependency and may have compatibility issues across IDEs and Java versions.

+#### 2. Immutable by Default vs. Configurable Immutability
+- **Records** enforce immutability by design: fields are `final` and cannot change after construction.
+- **Lombok** allows both **mutable** and **immutable** classes.
+With annotations like `@Data`, Lombok can generate setters for mutable fields, while `@Value` makes immutable classes.

+#### 3. Customization of Fields and Methods
+- **Lombok** provides greater flexibility with features like:
+  - `@Builder` for complex object construction.
+  - `@ToString`, `@EqualsAndHashCode`, and `@Getter/@Setter` for fine-tuned control over specific methods.
+  - Optional parameters, validation, and default values using `@Builder.Default`.
+- **Records** have more limitations.
+The primary constructor and `toString`, `equals`, and `hashCode` methods are automatically generated and cannot be customized with additional annotations.
+However, other methods can be added, and **compact constructors** allow data validation or transformation on creation.

+#### 4. Subclassing and Finality
+- **Records** are implicitly `final` and cannot be subclassed, which supports immutability and predictability.
+- **Lombok** classes are not necessarily `final` and can be subclassed, which is useful when inheritance is required.

+#### 5. Compatibility and Ecosystem
+- **Records**, being a core language feature, are fully supported across Java tooling, IDEs, and frameworks.
+- **Lombok** support varies by IDE and build tool, though it has improved over the years.

+#### When to Use Records vs. Lombok

+- **Use Records** when:
+  - You want a **concise, immutable data class** without external dependencies.
+  - You’re working on a project where **immutability** is essential and using Java 16 or newer.
+  - You don’t need the additional customization features that Lombok offers.

+- **Use Lombok** when:
+  - You need **customization** beyond what records provide, such as mutable fields, builder patterns, or optional methods like setters.
+  - You’re working with a codebase that already uses Lombok or needs to support a **Java version older than Java 16**.
+  - You need finer control over specific methods or fields.

+#### Summary

+Java **records** offer a built-in solution for creating immutable data classes in Java but lack the advanced features and flexibility provided by **Lombok**.
+For developers who need simplicity and immutability and are on Java 16+, records are a powerful tool.
+However, for projects requiring more customization or backward compatibility, **Lombok** remains a valuable alternative.

 ## Java 15 (September 2020)
 - **Sealed Classes (Preview)**: Introduces sealed classes to restrict the inheritance of classes.
 - **Hidden Classes**: Supports hidden classes that can be used by frameworks for better runtime performance.